Variations in traffic light operation: Flashing yellow arrow

 In the US, a flashing yellow arrow is a signal phasing configuration for permissive left turns.
-An additional aspect displaying a yellow arrow is inserted between the yellow left turn arrow and green left turn arrow.
+An additional aspect displaying a yellow arrow is inserted between the yellow left turn arrow and the green left turn arrow.
 When the phase is active, the yellow arrow will flash.
-Drivers turning left or making a U-turn must be cautious and yield to both oncoming vehicles and to pedestrians.
-The US MUTCD includes this meaning of the flashing yellow arrow, but though in 2008 the state had planned to require all new signals to have flashing yellow arrows, the 2011 Maryland MUTCD prohibits the flashing yellow arrow in favor of a flashing red arrow.
+Drivers turning left or making a U-turn must be cautious and yield to both oncoming vehicles and pedestrians.
+The US MUTCD includes this meaning of the flashing yellow arrow, but though in 2008, the state had planned to require all new signals to have flashing yellow arrows, the 2011 Maryland MUTCD prohibits the flashing yellow arrow in favor of a flashing red arrow.

+Tucson, Arizona uses a doghouse signal, with bimodal arrow (green and flashing yellow arrow) and a yellow arrow on the left and green and yellow balls on the right, topped by a red ball.
+During the permissive turn, the green ball and flashing yellow arrow are displayed.
+This can also prevent yellow trap, which occurs when the circular signal turns yellow, and then red, while oncoming traffic still has a circular green.
+The MUTCD allows this signal with a special red light that can change into a ball, arrow, or a cross on intersections with lanes that are all reversible by lane control.

+Sparks, Nevada uses a similar arrangement: it uses a doghouse signal with green and yellow arrows (Steady or Flashing) on the left and green and yellow balls on the right, topped by a red ball, During the permissive turn, the flashing yellow arrow is displayed; but it could not prevent yellow trap because it is phased wrongly.